 - Other work carried out by your lawyer to administer the estate after the grant of probate or letters of administration.
 For example, transferring property to the beneficiaries.

-Our friendly team will respond all probate questions, big or small.
+Our friendly and sensitive legal team will respond all probate questions, big or small.

 Call V.S.
 George Lawyers to speak to one of our Sydney probate solicitors.